If your car won't go into reverse gear, then this is often the first sign of something failing in the clutch or gearbox.

 The most common problem with the shifter assembly is with the cable.
 As the cable ages, it can stretch and sometimes break.
 This will prevent you from selecting reverse gear.

-What is The Cost of repairing a car that won't go into reverse gear?
+What is The Cost of repairing a car that won't go in reverse?

 As outlined above, there are many reasons why you may not be able to select reverse gear in your car.
 Gearboxes are usually expensive to diagnose and repair.